denten-books/plain-text/40-screen.md

 intervals between 60 and 120Hz.
 This happens even when the image is wholly static, like the page of an electronic book.

-Humans, to complicate matters, are more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to detect predatory attack [@burr_temporal_1981; @didyk_perceptually-motivated_2010].
-As humans move closer to their screens---when sitting in front of a computer monitor, for example---more of the image enters their field of peripheral vision, making them more sensitive to screen flicker.
+To complicate matters, humans are more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to detect predatory attack [@burr_temporal_1981; @didyk_perceptually-motivated_2010].
+As we move closer to our screens---when sitting in front of a computer monitor, for example---more of the image enters our field of peripheral vision, making us more sensitive to screen flicker.
 When sitting close to a screen, flicker can become more noticeable because more of the moving image enters the sensitive area of peripheral vision adept at perceiving rapid movement.

 Furthermore, being closer to a screen increases the angular velocity of any depicted moving object.
 When viewed from afar, the movement of several inches